-To pass the course in the second exam period, you must obtain a final grade of at least 5 out of 10 (weighted average).
+To pass the course in the second exam period, you must obtain a final course grade of at least 5 out of 10 (weighted average).

-In any case, you will need to obtain a grade of at 5.0 in the final exam in order for it to count towards the final grade along with all the grades corresponding to the other activities.
+In any case, you will need to obtain a grade of at least 5 out of 10 in the theory exam in order for it to count towards the final grade along with the grades obtained in other assessment activities.
+Otherwise, the course will be failed.